daniellindemann/azure-automation/aks-start-stop/README.md

 ### Automation Account and script deployment

-Use the following deployment to deploy an Azure Automation Account along with the deployment script.
+Use the following deployment to provision an Azure Automation Account along with the automation script.

 > Ensure to configure permissions for the Automation Account after provisioning.